google/tarpc/README.md

 server.Running this future on a reactor core causes the server to serve incoming requests.
 Having the future itself returned gives you the flexibility to run the server either using a reactor handle (`handle.spawn()`), or by running it on the reactor directly.
-Running the server future on a handle is useful if you might run multiple servers on the same reactor.
+Spawning the server using handle is useful if you might run multiple servers on the same reactor.
 Running it using `reactor.run()` directly is useful for blocking the thread until the server is done.
 After calling `listen` we need to run the server on a reactor core.
-The returned future will not resovle unless `handle.shutdown().shutdown()` is called.
+The returned future will not resolve unless the server is shut down explicitly.
 In this particular code snippet, it will run forever.
 Next is the command line interface in the `examples/future_cli` crate.

 ```rust
 extern crate clap;